vkruglikov/react-telegram-web-app/README.md

   This component controls the back button, which can be displayed in the header of the Web App in the Telegram interface.

 - [TwaLoader](./docs/README.md#twaloader) -
-  This component helps to show content dependent on was TWA script loaded or not
+  This component helps to show content dependent on was TWA application loaded or not

 - [WebAppProvider](./docs/README.md#webappprovider) -
   WebAppProvider provide context with WebApp for components and hooks.